The Evolution of Ireland

 It aims to chart the evolution of Ireland's land, life, and people from their origins in the deep past right up to the present day, as well as exploring what Ireland might be like in the near and distant future.

-The Evolution of Ireland blog has been updated regularly since 2014, and currently amounts to around 80,000 words on Ireland's land, its life, and its people.
+The Evolution of Ireland blog has been updated regularly since 2014, and currently amounts to around 80,000 words on Ireland's land, life, and people.

-These blogs cover everything from the creation of the island itself and that of spectacular features of its landscape like the Giant's Causeway, to its modern and ancient animals, including dinosaurs and ancient sea dragons as well as Ice Age stars like the woolly mammoth, spotted hyena, and giant Irish deer.
+These blogs cover everything from the creation of the island itself and that of spectacular features of its landscape like the Giant's Causeway, to its modern and ancient animals, including dinosaurs, ancient sea dragons, and Ice Age stars like the woolly mammoth, spotted hyena, and giant Irish deer.

 The evolution and nature of Ireland's people is also explored, including a look at how humans evolved to walk on two feet, how Neanderthals became ancestors of the Irish, and the origins of some Irish surnames.